linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Loss and Larger Write-Down at Merrill

-"Merrill Lynch, the brokerage firm, reported its first quarterly loss in nearly six years today, after it increased the amount of its write-down by  $2.9 billion for a total of$ 7.9 billion…Much of the loss and write-down was tied to problems in the subprime mortgage market and writing down the value of collateralized debt obligations."
+"Merrill Lynch, the brokerage firm, reported its first quarterly loss in nearly six years today, after it increased the amount of its write-down by  \$2.9 billion for a total of\$ 7.9 billion…Much of the loss and write-down was tied to problems in the subprime mortgage market and writing down the value of collateralized debt obligations."

 -New York Times